 #1 “The holiday season is right around the corner – prospects won’t be in the office and they won’t want to hear from me.”

 Do companies suddenly shutter their windows in November and December and ignore their biggest challenges or pain points?
 No. Someone is working and, believe it or not, it’s often easier to reach those people because they’re more relaxed and open to chat.
 Yes, it takes a bit more work to push a PO through, but it’s not an impossible task.
-Make sure to monitor sales triggers to see if companies are trying to use year-end budget to accomplish initiatives.
+Make sure to monitor sales scoops to see if companies are trying to use year-end budget to accomplish initiatives.